edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 ## Notes on Memory Addressing
 LLRP and the Gen2 protocol use multiple ways to reference bits, bytes, and addresses.
-They usually make sense in context, but can sometimes aren't clear to apply.
+They usually make sense in context, but sometimes aren't clear to apply.
 The actual EPC, if present, starts at offset `0x20` of the EPC memory bank.
 If you've got a `[]byte` holding the full value of an EPC you'd like to match, you can use something like this in an AccessSpec: